ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     "created_at" : "2023-02-22T19:51:23.253Z",
     "definition" : {
       "name" : "region-eu-de-stage",
-      "description" : "Stage eu-de configuration.
-There must be a blueprint configuring the VPC + ROKS stage eu-de.
-It is a schematics_blueprint type of configuration that points to a Github repo hosting a Schematics Blueprint that can be deployed by a Schematics Blueprint."
+      "description" : "The stage `eu-de` configuration.
+You must have a blueprint that configures the Virtual Private Cloud and Red Hat OpenShift stage `eu-de`."
     },
     "href" : "https://projects.api.cloud.ibm.com/v1/projects/cfbf9050-ab8e-ac97-b01b-ab5af830be8a/configs/9c7afed6-17fb-4c56-a13d-440a78f936bd",
     "is_draft" : true,